havarunner/havarunner/README.md

     @Test
     void when_we_fare_the_galaxies() {
-        assumeTrue(weHaveFlt); // HavaRunner ignores this test, because the assumption does not hold }
+        org.junit.Assume.assumeTrue(weHaveFlt); // HavaRunner ignores this test, because the assumption does not hold }
 }
 ````